 Risk oversight - Day-to-day management of the fund, including risk management, is the responsibility of the fund's contractual service providers, including the fund's investment adviser, principal underwriter/distributor and transfer agent.
 Each of these entities is responsible for specific portions of the fund's operations, including the processes and associated risks relating to the fund's investments, integrity of cash movements, financial reporting, operations and compliance.
 The board of trustees oversees the service providers' discharge of their responsibilities, including the processes they use to manage relevant risks.
-In that regard, the board receives reports regarding the operations of the fund's service providers, including risks.
-For example, the board receives reports from investment professionals regarding risks related to the fund's investments and trading.
+In that regard, the board receives reports regarding the operations of the fund's investments and trading.
 The board also receives compliance reports from the fund's and the investment adviser's chief compliance officers addressing certain areas of risk.

 Committees of the fund's board, which are comprised of independent board members, none of whom is an "interested person" of the fund within the meaning of the 1940 Act, as well as joint committees of independent board members of funds managed by Capital Research and Management Company, also explore risk management procedures in particular areas and then report back to the full board.
-For example, the fund's audit committee oversees the processes and certain attendant risks relating to financial reporting, valuation of fund assets, and related controls.
+For example, the fund's audit committee oversees the processes and cretain attendant risks relating to financial reporting, valuation of fund assets, and related controls.
 Similarly, a joint review and advisory committee oversees certain risk controls relating to the fund's transfer agency services.